-Essential Oils for the Holidays & Christmas
+Essential Oils for the Holidays, Christmas and Winter

-As the days draw closer to Christmas, it's a perfect time to enjoy diffusing and blending essential oils that will help get us into the spirit of the season.
+Winter is a perfect time to enjoy diffusing and blending essential oils that will help get us into the spirit of the season.

 Below is a list of essential oils well suited for incorporation into your favorite holiday diffuser blends.